BurdetteLamar/RubyTest/examples/github_api/tester_tour/md_files/First.md

 - Call method `prelude`, inherited from the base class.
 - Use the yielded values for your test.
   - A domain-specific GitHub API client.
   - An open test log.
+When the test exits the `prelude` block, the log builds its summaries, closes itself, and writes itself as XML.

 ## Log